cao-cong/RViDeNet/README.md

-# Supervised Raw Video Denoising with a Benchmark Dataset on Dynamic Scenes
+# Supervised Raw Video Denoising with a Benchmark Dataset on Dynamic Scenes (RViDeNet)

 This repository contains official implementation of Supervised Raw Video Denoising with a Benchmark Dataset on Dynamic Scenes in CVPR 2020, by Huanjing Yue, Cong Cao, Lei Liao, Ronghe Chu, and Jingyu Yang.